pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1643 Render Components Conditionally

+Today I have been studying different techniques to render ReactJS components conditionally.
+I need to apply some logic to render X component for an authenticated user and another component for non-authenticated users.
+ReactJS is beautiful, but it's just JavaScript/TypeScript code, and with a good software engineering background, any JavaScript frontend framework can be easy to work with.
+However the magic in frontend development comes from CSS.

 ### Day 1641-42 useEffect Hook

 I studied with more dive how works the useEffect ReactJS hook, also I studied a little how ReactJs manage the status update in the application.